fiveladdercon/launchpad/docs/rdm.md

 ----------

 Generally register tools map byte, halfword and/or word spaces.
 Doing so mixes the _functional intent_ of the mapping with the _access mechanism_.
 Spacecraft, conversly, maps **bit spaces**.
-In a **bit space** every bit is numbered, beginning with zero on the right and numbers increasing to the left<sup>a</sup>:
+In a **bit space** every bit is numbered, beginning with zero on the right and increasing to the left<sup>a</sup>:

 ##### FIGURE 1: An infinite bit space #####